vidakDK/gs-power/README.md

 ## Future Improvements

 1. Add Postgres database to store network parameters and information.
+1. Switch from `pip requirements` to `setuptools` and building a wheel.
 1. Add PUT/POST requests functionality to allow users to edit the network.
 1. NGINX server for production environments.
 1. Integration tests with local HTTP server and local DB using `pytest-docker`.